 This whirlwind fifteen day tour through two different countries' highlights begins in Hanoi, the Paris of the Orient.
 From there, new destination come at a break neck pace, ensuring that our travelers get a good sense of each city and town before moving on to the next stop.
 This is the perfect itinerary for travelers who know they are on a time budget, and want to get the absolute most out of their two week holiday.
 An overnight cruise on Halong Bay, two nights in the imperial city of Hue, and two nights in charming Hoi An all combine to offer a thorough understanding of northern Vietnam.
 Its culture, its history, its people and its food are all represented well.
 Next up is southern Vietnam as you fly into Ho Chi Minh City.
 This flip side of the same coin offers a different point of view on modern Vietnam.
 Spend time exploring the rural parts of the Mekong Delta.
 This itinerary isn't over yet, though.
 Jet off to Siem Reap, Cambodia, a perfect base from which to explore the world famous ruins of Angkor Wat, and the surrounding ancient temples.

-In the morning, you will be picked up at the airport in Hanoi and transferred to your hotel.
+Welcome to Vietnam!
+Upon arrival in Hanoi, you will be greeted at the airport by your driver and transferred to your hotel.
 (This service is on a private basis.)

-In the evening, you’ll have tickets for a performance of traditional Water Puppetry (an art form unique to northern Vietnam, and a good, light-hearted introduction to its rural culture).
+This evening, you will be provided with tickets for a traditional Water Puppetry performance.
+A special art form unique to Northern Vietnam, this show offers the perfect introduction to traditional Vietnamese folk culture.
 (This service is on a group basis.)

 Vietnam's capital is rich in a culture touched by French and Chinese influences over its 1,000-year-long history.
 One can spend days in the Old Quarter, where fashion houses, art galleries and coffee shops make up the city's most charismatic district.
 Hanoi features hundreds of serene lakes, great for people watching and strolling an afternoon away.
 Take an evening to dine at a modern, cosmopolitan restaurant and enjoy a night on the town, but don't forget to take an evening to enjoy the thriving street food scene, one of the city's primary attractions.